 Ulcerative colitis is a type of inflammatory bowel disease (IBD), along with Crohn’s disease.

-A person with ulcerative colitis may experience:
+A person with ulcerative colitis

 A healthy diet may help prevent a person from contracting IBD.
 However, a person with ulcerative colitis or other types of IBD should always contact their doctor before making any dietary changes.

 Food can also vary from person to person in its effect on the symptoms of ulcerative colitis.
 A person should make notes about foods that help or worsen symptoms and avoid or include them in their diet as necessary.

 This article will list some snack ideas to help a person living with ulcerative colitis maintain a healthy diet.

 A banana can make a quick, simple snack for people with ulcerative colitis.

 A person can simply peel and slice it as they wish.
 Alternatively, they can blend it and mix it with their chosen milk for a delicious smoothie.